Introduction to Data AnalysisPSY002

 f.
 Formulate strategies for strengthening early intervention and prevention approaches to harmful AOD use from an individual and community perspective.

-Assessment method:Can include a combination of essays, literature reviews, oral presentations, poster presentations, executive summaries, and/or exams.
+Assessment method:Can include a combination of essays, literature reviews, oral presentations, poster presentations, executive summaries, and invigilated exams in the exam period.

 Cognition Language and PerceptionPSY007